 Counselor Training Center.
-The Counselor Training Center provides counseling for ASU students, staff, and the community at large in personal and career development, stress management, and marriage and family issues.
+The Counselor Training Center provides counseling for ASU students, staff, and the community at large regarding personal, relationship, and career development issues.
 Counseling is conducted by graduate students in counseling and counseling psychology under the supervision of licensed psychologists.

 Other Units.
-Other units within the college offering specialized research and educational services include the College of Education Preschool, Arizona Educational Information System, and Technology-Based Learning and Research.
+Other units within the college offering specialized research and educational services include the College of Education Preschool and Technology-Based Learning and Research.